<- Back to main blog

 Educating your customers about new features like that is crucial for adoption.

-Of course, some customers will explore and learn on their own, but without onboarding, many will stick to what they know rather than experiment without guidance.
+While some customers will figure things out on their own, without onboarding many will stick with what they already know rather than try new things without guidance.

 It’s very likely that your customers will have questions about your product’s new features, as well as encounter problems that they want to solve.